pocketsvg/PocketSVG/README.md

     //1: Turn your SVG into a CGPath:
     PocketSVG *pocketSVG = [[PocketSVG alloc] initWithSVGFileNamed:@"BezierCurve1"];

-	//2: Scale it by using scale, or setting the size.
+	//2: Scale it by using scale, or the scaleToFitSize: helper method.
 Add borderPadding to half of your intended lineWidth, so the lineWidth doesn't end in an image bigger than you wanted. pocketSVG.borderPadding = 2;
-	pocketSVG.size = CGSizeMake(100, 100)
+	pocketSVG.scale = [pocketSVG scaleToFitSize:CGSizeMake(100, 100)];

     //3: To display it on screen, you can create a CAShapeLayer
     //and set [pocketSVG bezierPath].CGPath as its path property: